nayanrabiul/facebook-page-to-ecommerce/README.md

 * **3️⃣ Data Manager:** Stores all data and connects it to the frontend.
 * **4️⃣ Product Generator:** Automatically creates products from the collected data.

+## WOrk flow

+form the frotend ( astro using react ), user paste the page url, and the backend ( also the astro api) dynamically talk with the apps/mcp server, and the mcp server do the rest of the job

+both use the common packages/db to store data.